Mobile-Telematics/LoginAuthFramework-Android/README.md

         }
 ```

-In response you will receive new `accessToken`.
+In response, you will receive a new `accessToken` and `refreshToken`.

 ### Get Access Token for existing SDK users